Updated: Jan 19

 The dangerous part is that most of our knowledge of yoga comes from intermittently watching some Yoga shows on TV or from observing others doing the same in public places.
 Little do we realize the significance of the detailed alignment and techniques involved in each of these seemingly simple yoga asanas, and pranayamas.
 We need to understand the concept of asana in yoga and the role it plays in the larger scheme of the Classical yoga of Patanjali.
+One must also be well versed with the principles of alignment in yoga to avoid any injuries while doing yoga at home.
 Most of us are generally oblivious to the intensity of negative consequences that can result from playing with any of the Yoga poses in an amateurish manner.

 Basic Posture corrector for Yoga at Home beginners